-After returning to England he commanded the Astrea 32 in the Channel from the summer of 1794, and whilst attached to Rear-Admiral John Colpoys’ squadron he captured the French frigate Gloire 36 after a five hour chase and fifty-eight minute action on 10 April 1795.
+After returning to England in April 1794 with Jervis’ despatches announcing the capture of Martinique he commanded the Astrea 32 in the Channel from the summer of 1794, and whilst attached to Rear-Admiral John Colpoys’ squadron he captured the French frigate Gloire 36 after a five hour chase and fifty-eight minute action on 10 April 1795.
 During the engagement his frigate lost all his topmasts but only suffered eight casualties, as opposed to the French frigate’s forty killed and wounded.

-Paulet continued in the Channel with the Thalia 36, being present at the Battle of Lorient on 23 June 1795.
-After cruising out of Plymouth through the autumn and winter of 1796-7, his command formed part of Rear-Admiral William Parker’s squadron that was sent to reinforce Admiral Sir John Jervis’ Mediterranean Fleet, although she was detached prior to the Battle of St. Vincent on 14 February.
+Paulet continued in the Channel with the Thalia 36, being present at the Battle of Groix on 23 June 1795.
+After cruising out of Plymouth through the autumn and winter of 1796-7, his command formed part of Rear-Admiral William Parker s squadron that was sent to reinforce Admiral Sir John Jervis Mediterranean Fleet, although she was detached prior to the Battle of St. Vincent on 14 February.
 On 10 September the Thalia took the French corvette Espoir 16 in the Mediterranean, this ship being added to the Navy, and during this period she also captured several French and Spanish privateers including the Antoine 16 in March 1798.

-On 2 April 1801 the Defence formed part of Admiral Sir Hyde Parker’s reserve division at the Battle of Copenhagen, where she engaged the Trekroner Fort at the end of the day.
-Returning to the Channel to meet the French invasion threat, Paulet’s command later took the privateer Enfant du Carnival 14 off the Portuguese coast on 28 Septembe.
-She then joined the fleet that went out to the West Indies during 1802 under Rear-Admiral Sir John Thomas Duckworth before returning home that summer.
+On 2 April 1801 the Defence formed part of Admiral Sir Hyde Parker s reserve division at the Battle of Copenhagen, where she engaged the Trekroner Fort at the end of the day.
+Returning to the Channel to meet the French invasion threat, Paulet s command later took the privateer Enfant du Carnival 14 off the Portuguese coast on 28 September.
+She then joined Captain Charles Tyler s squadron of four sail of the line that went out to the West Indies during 1802 to serve under Rear-Admiral Sir John Thomas Duckworth before returning home that summer.

 Paulet did not enjoy another sea-going command bur became a colonel of marines in August 1811, was promoted rear-admiral on 12 August 1812, and joined the Board of Admiralty in 1813.
 He was created a K.C.B. in 1815, and left the Admiralty though ill health in 1816, being advanced to the rank of vice-admiral on 12 August 1819.